-When should a car undergo its MOT?
+When should a car undergo an MOT inspection?

 If a car has been previously MOT approved, you can assume the date listed on the MOT inspection report.
 The car must have been retested before that date.